KleistLab/VASIL/README.md

 ### Operating System

-This workflow was tested on macOS Ventura Version 13.3, as well as Ubuntu Version 20.04.5 LTS.
+This workflow was tested on macOS Monterey Version 12.5, macOS Ventura Version 13.3, as well as Ubuntu Version 20.04.5 LTS.

 ### Prerequisites
 #### Python